-By now, you may have been hearing a lot about Rich Communication Services (RCS, for short) - hearing about how it’s about to be a big thing in the U.S. now that Apple is supporting it with their latest iOS 18 release.
+By now, you may have heard a lot about Rich Communication Services (RCS, for short) - hearing about how it’s about to be a big thing in the U.S. now that Apple is supporting it with their latest iOS 18 release.

 If you’re a marketer and have been hearing a lot about this term, then it’s important to note that RCS is specifically for peer-to-peer messaging.
 There’s another related term to RCS that you should care about more since it’s what brands like you will need to begin using this exciting channel as a true marketing tool: RCS for business messaging, or RBM.